-Whether you’re a first-timer or Florida local, our Walt Disney World vacation planning guide offers tips, tricks & info on how to save money & time, avoid crowds, plus where to eat, best rides, and itineraries for Magic Kingdom, Epcot, Animal Kingdom & Hollywood Studios.
-We update this monthly as WDW is constantly changing!
-(Updated February 9, 2020.)
+Our Walt Disney World vacation planning guide offers tips, tricks & info on how to save money & time, avoid crowds, plus where to eat, best rides, and itineraries for Magic Kingdom, Epcot, Animal Kingdom & Hollywood Studios.
+It’s a great resource whether you’re a first-timer or long-time Annual Passholder.
+We’re Florida locals who visit often and refresh this guide monthly as WDW changes.
+(Updated June 2, 2020.)

 1. When to Visit

 This is often the first question readers ask, and it’s not an easy one to answer.
 If you’re primarily concerned about wait times, we’d highly recommend consulting our 2020 Walt Disney World Crowd Calendars: When to Visit & Avoid.
 That takes into account Orlando area school schedules, conventions, youth sporting events, park hours, special events, and so much more to provide you with specific dates that are the least and most crowded.

 Rather than our objective crowd calendars, those are our subjective picks for when to visit.
 In addition to wait times, those rankings take other things into account: seasonal offerings like Christmas & Halloween, weather, new attractions, and more.
 If you find the crowd calendars intimidating, go with the Best & Worst Months post instead.

 How long you should stay at Walt Disney World depends largely upon the type of trip it is.
 If you’re not much of a Disney fan but are taking your kids on a “once in a lifetime” rite of passage trip, we recommend a Walt Disney World vacation of at least 6 or 7 days.
 The exact length will still vary a bit depending upon how much vacation time you have and if you plan on visiting non-Disney theme parks or destinations.